 Homemade Elderflower Infusion

 In place of a store-bought elderflower cordial or syrup, a homemade product of the same is the ultimate substitute option for you.
 Cordial can easily be made at home by infusing the petals of the flower in sugar syrup or water.
 Immerse the flower heads in lukewarm water or sugar syrup and leave it overnight.
-On the next day, strain out the infusion and add sugar to it.
-Cordial can be stored in the refrigerator for up to six weeks or keep it frozen and thaw when you need to use it.
+The next day, strain out the infusion and add sugar.
+Cordial can be stored in the refrigerator for up to six weeks or keep it frozen and thawed when you need to use it.
 Frozen elderflower cordial or syrup has a shelf life of up to 4 months in the fridge.

 Elderflowers are used for making cordial or syrup meant for flavoring cocktails and desserts.
 Elderflower liqueurs like champagne and gin are exotic drinks.
 Raw or cooked flowers are also used in various seasonal recipes in summer.
 The best substitute for elderflower is elderberry, triple sec liqueur, acacia flower, or a homemade infusion.